-going back to before the making of the world.
-Once per any ancient mystery.
-The Referee must provide something an inkling if they ask.

-useful, but they also get to make an immediate check for wandering monsters.
+The Dwarfs have been recording their memories in song going back to before the making of the world.
+Once per day a Dwarf can sing a song to remember a clue related to any ancient mystery.
+The Referee must provide something useful, but they also get to make an immediate check for wandering monsters.